 Authors: M. W. Roberts

 A delayed choice experiment is proposed.
-A signal and idler pair of photons are sent to optical circulators.
-The fate experienced by the idler photon is described by two different cases.
+Signal and idler photon pairs are sent to optical circulators.
+The fate experienced by an idler photon is described by two different cases.
 In case I, the idler photon has zero probability to reflect from the entrance beam splitter and therefore always enters its optical circulator.
 In case II, the idler photon has a non-zero probability to reflect from the entrance beam splitter without entering its optical circulator.
 Which case the idler photon actually experiences is selected by the method that is used to detect the signal photon of the pair.
 This is true, even if the detection of the signal photon occurs long after the detection of the idler photon.

 Comments: 12 Pages.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.

 Add your own feedback and questions here:

 You are equally welcome to be positive or negative about any paper but please be polite.
 If you are being critical you must mention at least one specific error, otherwise your comment will be deleted as unhelpful.